Jengamon/lexi/frontend/README.md

 react when preceded or followed by a phoneme, member of a phoneme set, or a boundary.

+### Phoneme Sets

+Consist of member phonemes, property names, and a Member Allophone Property Mapping (MAPM).

+The MAPM is a HashMap of `<(property name, phoneme orthography), cellvalue>` where cellvalue is either `Null` for a mapping of null production, or `Allophone(usize)` to indicate a certain allophone of the phoneme.

+Invalid Allophone indices should be logged, and replaced with the primary allophone ( the one used in the cellvalue is missing)

+Then you have an `HashMap<additional property name, Phone>` mapping, which is added to MAPM of an allophone to get the full production set for environments.

 ## Lexicon

 Contains the morphemes of a (proto-)language.

-A morpheme consists of 0 or more phonemes, and as many meaning sets as you want to attach.
+A morpheme consists of 0 or more phonemes, and as many meanings as you want to attach.

-A meaning set can be:
+A meaning can be:
-- base - this directly means X
+- base - this directly means or connotes X
-- derivational - this means X relative to some input morpheme
+- derivational - this means or connotes X relative to some input morpheme
-- inflectional - this changes a property for an input morpheme

-This is also where you define properties of your lexicon, which determines the information that base sets can carry.
 Base properties are denotations (what a morpheme literally means), and connotation (what can this mean indirectly).

-Examples of properties that can be added to a lexicon are:
-- part of speech (Noun, Verb, Adjective, etc.)
-- gender (Inanimate, Animate, Feminine, 6th class - monetary objects, etc.)
-  - part of speech determines whether this is active for a morpheme
-- stress - If a stress level is marked as "manual", you can select as syllable for that stress level

 Derivational morphology can only *interact* with connotations and denotations, and can at most have 1 connotational change and 1 denotational change.

 We use Rust's `regex` crate internally to handle these changes, so the input for a change is a regex, and the output is a string with the captures named with `$N` or `$name`

+# Morphology

+A word part can either be a morpheme marked as "free", a "compound" made of morpheme, or a "bound" morpheme.
+A denotation and a connotation is associated with the word part from the set that the member morphemes provide, or they can be explicitly set.

+Contains the minimum syllable count setting, and the way to resolve that.

+"Bound" morphemes add their properties to the word they are used in, and can be a member of a syntax set.

+Morph sets are how morphemes are combined with other morphemes into words.

+Morph sets are formed for:
+- Part of Speech: Noun, Verb, Adjective, etc.
+- Gender: 6th class, Inanimate, etc.

+All morphemes must be part of the available morph sets (if that set is enabled).
+Part of Speech cannot be disabled.

+# Syntax

+How are words put together into sentences?

+# Grapheme Mapping

+Maps graphemes in certain environments to phonemes or morphemes.

+Contains the word boundary character (stored as a unicode codepoint), and the sentence boundary  character(s).

+Word boundary character defaults to `0x200b` (Zero-Width Space).
+If the loaded codepoint is invalid, this is what will be used.

+# Builder

+V1 end-goal: use graphemes to translate from text written in the language (with custom fonts allowed) to a phonemic and phonetic description of that text, and possible meanings of that text.

 # TODO